 Definition

-An attempted crime is when a person intentionally tries to commit a crime but falls short of completing it.
-Under Nevada law, merely thinking about or taking preliminary steps does not constitute an attempt.
-A person has to make an “overt act” toward committing the crime in order to be criminally liable for an attempt.
+An attempted crime is when you intentionally try to commit a crime but fall short of completing it.
+Under Nevada law, merely thinking about or taking preliminary steps is not an attempt.
+You must make an “overt act” toward committing the crime to be criminally liable for an attempt.

 Penalties